AnthonySteele/anthonysteele.github.io/AwsMessageHandling.md

 Consider if you want one queue for all messages or one queue per message type.

-The "one queue of all" option does the routing of specific message to code that handles it inside the application, and the second does it in AWS infrastructure.
+The "one queue for all" option does the routing of specific message to code that handles it inside the application, and the second does it in AWS infrastructure.

 The first means that there is only one message-receiving loop.
-In practice, it makes issues with messages in the error queue harder to diagnose, as it can accumulate different messages.
+And a shared error queue.
+In practice, it makes issues with messages in the error queue harder to diagnose, as this error queue can accumulate different kinds of messages.

 The "queue per message type" option requires more configuration, and that the handling program run multiple handing loops side-by-side on different threads.
 Since they all share the same thread pool, if you want to limit messages in progress by keeping track of threads, this should be done once across all message loops.

 ## Queue Topology and Threads

-Launching threads.
 If you have 10 messages to process, why process them one at a time when you can use the thread pool to launch 10 worker threads and process them in parallel, while immediately going back to listening for more messages?
+When do you stop asking for more messages?

 You might think that you want to run at most "one thread per core" but it depends on what the message handlers actually do.
-If they retrieve values from HTTP apis or databases, using `async` might result in much lighter load per thread if they spend a significant fraction of the time waiting for responses.
+If they retrieve values from HTTP apis or databases, as is typical, using `async` might result in much lighter load per handler if they spend a significant fraction of the time waiting for responses.

 This leads on to how to leverage the multi-threaded advantage that "heavyweight" languages like C# and Java have.
-Otherwise you night as well use lambdas, to handle these messages.
+Otherwise you night as well use lambdas to handle these messages.
 These are free-floating functions where effectively AWS is handling the scaling and threading issues.

 But, [as Ian Cooper notes](https://medium.com/altdotnet/on-the-need-for-a-c-renaissance-634078d4e865) "Python, Ruby, and especially Node.JS work well with I/O bound workloads.
 But all use the process model to scale.
 If your workload is CPU bound there can be advantages to using a vm like the JVM (or the CLR) to scale."